Food, and especially nutrients, are essential for the body to function properly. They provide fuel for our cells and, therefore, our organs.

 Dietary balance

-Balance is defined by a ratio between foods that are beneficial for the body and meet needs and foods that are less beneficial, associated with a more hedonic aspect (food pleasure).
+Balance is defined by a ratio between foods that are beneficial to the body and meet its needs and foods that are less beneficial, associated with a more hedonic aspect (food pleasure).
 This is why it is important to provide your body with different sources of nutrients: proteins, lipids, carbohydrates, fiber, vitamins and minerals.

 Food diversification